rottytooth/memo/readme.md

 # []memo

 An interpreter that only performs what it can see.
-Its garbage collector removes anything that flows off the screen.
+Code flows off the screen to oblivion.

 ## Contributors

+Uses Peggyjs.

 Don't update memo.js or memo.parser.js directly.
 Update in src folder and then build `memo.js` with `grunt build`.
+This will generate memo.parser.js from memo.pegjs and then concat all the js together in memo.js, which is a non-minimized, production file.
+It is built to both the root and the web folder.